Close

 Poland's Strategic Immigration Approach

 As a key member of the European Union and Schengen Area, Poland maintains a balanced visa policy that welcomes legitimate travelers while ensuring security.
+Poland has fully implemented the EU's Entry/Exit System (EES) at all border checkpoints as of February 2026, with biometric registration now required for non-EU travelers, automatically tracking the 90-in-180-day Schengen allowance.
+ETIAS will become mandatory starting in the last quarter of 2026, requiring all travelers from visa-exempt countries to obtain electronic authorization before entering Poland and other Schengen countries.
 Whether you're drawn to Krakow's medieval charm, Warsaw's business districts, or academic opportunities across the country, Poland offers structured pathways for various traveler categories.

 Who Needs Polish Visa Guidance